 Scope: global.
 Type: required.
 Intent: inout.
-Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array, or a character or logical scalar.
+Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array, or a character or logical variable, which may be a scalar or rank 1 array.
 Type, rank and size must agree on all processes.